Blue cards for local government

 The most common regulated employment categories that local government falls under include:

-- Health, counselling and support services, for example an employee of a youth centre or an online counselling service for youth, or a lifeguard at a community pool
+- Health, counselling and support services.
+For example, an employee of a youth centre or an online counselling service for youth, or a lifeguard at a community pool

-- Education and care services, for example an employee of a childcare centre, outside school hours care (OSHC) service or kindergarten
+- Education and care services.
+For example, an employee of a childcare centre, outside school hours care (OSHC) service or kindergarten

-- Sport and active recreation services, for example an employee of an aquatic or swimming centre or sport and recreation area
+- Sport and active recreation services.
+For example, an employee of an aquatic or swimming centre or sport and recreation area

-- Churches, clubs and associations, for example an employee who conducts children’s reading groups in a council library or teaches cultural activities or art classes to children.
+- Churches, clubs and associations.
+For example, an employee who conducts children’s reading groups in a council library or teaches cultural activities or art classes to children.

 Under the Local Government Act 2009 (Qld) a Chief Executive Officer (CEO) has the responsibility of ensuring which positions in council require an employee to hold a blue card.
 A local council should not have a policy that requires its employees to apply for or hold blue cards if the work the person is doing is not regulated by the blue card system.